Resize Text: |

 Q9.
 Is there a deadline for me to submit the complaint?

 A9.
-A complaint must be lodged within six years of the incident or the earliest date on which the complainant knew or could have reasonably known about the incident, in accordance with section 41 of the MRA.
+A complaint must be lodged within six years of the incident or the earliest date on which the complainant knew or could have reasonably known about the incident, in accordance with section 41 of the Medical Registration Act 1997.

 Q10.
 Can I submit my complaint without making a Statutory Declaration?

 A10.
-Under section 40(2) of the MRA, your complaint must be in writing, be supported by a SD and be accompanied by every relevant document and information that is in your possession.
+Under section 40(2) of the Medical Registration Act 1997, your complaint must be in writing, be supported by a Statutory Declaration and be accompanied by every relevant document and information that is in your possession.

 Q11.
 Can the SMC help me to draft my complaint?